jashsingh04/Software-defect-prediction-extension/README.md

 # Software-defect-prediction-extension
-Using Ensemble Bio inspired algorithms with machine learning and deep learning algorithms to successfully detect defects in a software.
+Using Ensemble Bio inspired algorithms with machine learning and deep learning algorithms to successfully predict defects in a software.